 7. BabyZen Yoyo+ Plus – $499

 While weighing only 13 lbs, it is very durable and can handle the bumpiest surfaces.
-The wheels do look small, but they provide a great maneuverability.
-It also features roomy seat, large tall canopy, deep recline, good size basket, and all-wheel suspension.
+The wheels do look small, but they provide great maneuverability.
+It also features a roomy seat, a large tall canopy, a deep recline, good size basket, and an all-wheel suspension.

 Here is my full review of Babyzen Yoyo+ Plus »